 - The personal information about all pupils' families is regarded by those who work in this school as confidential.
-All staff and volunteers need to be aware of the confidential nature of personal information and will adhere to the GDPR policy and guidance. - Staff understand that they need know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
-The Designated Leads will disclose information about a pupil to other members of staff on a need to know basis only.
+All staff and volunteers need to be aware of the confidential nature of personal information and will adhere to the GDPR policy and guidance. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe (KCSIE paragraph 85). - Staff understand that they need know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
+The Designated Leads and Headteacher will disclose information about a pupil to other members of staff on a need to know basis only.
 It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family and the consequent actions.